 The only question remaining is where to sell your art and I hope I helped you cover this one 🙂

 If you’re looking for more opportunities, have you heard of Artist-in-residency programs?
-You can travel the world, collaborate with other practionners and focus on your work with one of these 50+ open programs: 21 Last-Call Artist Residencies 2021 and 50+ Artist Residencies 2022.
+You can travel the world, collaborate with other practitioners and focus on your work with one of these 50+ open programs: Artist Residencies List.

 Can I hire someone to sell my art?

-Applying for a gallery may be quite tedious task, but it is absolutely worth it.
-Check the list of all galleries above and choose one for you – the biggest with highest commissions (30-40%) are Art Finder and Saatch Art, the free one which is also popular but has less audience is ArtPal.
+Applying for a gallery may be quite a tedious task, but it is absolutely worth it.
+Check the list of all galleries above and choose one for you – the biggest with the highest commissions (30-40%) are Art Finder and Saatchi Art, the free one which is also popular but has less audience is ArtPal.